 HOW should this medicine be used?

 Cyclophosphamide injection comes as a powder to be added to fluid and injected intravenously (into a vein) by a doctor or nurse in a medical office or hospital outpatient clinic.
-It may also be injected intramuscularly (into a muscle), intraperitoneally (into the abdominal cavity), or intrapleurally (into the chest cavity).
-The length of treatment depends on the types of drugs you are taking, how well your body responds to them, and the type of cancer or condition you have.
+Your doctor will tell you how often you will receive cyclophosphamide.
+The schedule depends on the condition you have and on how your body responds to the medication.

 Your doctor may need to delay your treatment or adjust your dose if you experience certain side effects.
 It is important for you to tell your doctor how you are feeling during your treatment with cyclophosphamide injection.